-As it is not normally practicable to induce anaesthesia in adult horses using isoflurane, induction should be by the use of a short acting barbiturate such as thiopentone sodium, ketamine orguaiphenesin.
-Concentrations of 3 to 5% isoflurane may then be used to achieve the desired depth of anaesthesia in 5 to 10 minutes.
+As it is not normally practicable to induce anaesthesia in adult horses using isoflurane, induction should be by the use of a short acting barbiturate such as thiopentone sodium, ketamine or guaiphenesin.
+Concentrations of 3 to 5% isoflurane may then be used to achieve the desired depth of anaesthesia in 5 to 10 minutes

-Isoflurane at a concentration of 3 to 5% in high flow oxygen may be used for induction in foals.
+Isoflurane at a concentration of 3 to 5% in a high flow of oxygen may be used for induction in foals.

-Anaesthesia may be maintained using 1.5 % to 2.5 % isoflurane.
+Anaesthesia may be maintained using 1.5% to 2.5% isoflurane.